JacquesOlivierLachaud/JacquesOlivierLachaud.github.io/starter-academic/content/project/algosurfer/index.md

 You can also access user-interface parameters `a`, `b`, `c`.

 The code should be written in GLSL (C-like) and then press `View Surface`.
+If you do not know GLSL, the simplest way is to take inspiration of the code written for predefined shapes.

 ## Details